gauravsinhaweb/EduSmart/CODE_OF_CONDUCT.md

 and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and a healthy community.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
+* Demonstrating empathy and kindness towards other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Taking accountability and offering apologies to those who have been impacted by our errors, while also gaining insights from the situation
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is best not just for us as individuals, but for the community as a whole.

 Examples of unacceptable behavior include: